overhangio/openedx-scorm-xblock/README.rst

 * Optional display in pop-up window
 * Integrated grading, compatible with rescoring
 * Compatibility with `Django storages <https://django-storages.readthedocs.io/>`__, customizable storage backend
-* v16 works with Palm, the latest Open edX release (use v15 for Olive, v14 for Nutmeg, v13 for Maple, and v12 for Lilac)

 Installation
 ------------